Tick bites and disease

 If you have the following symptoms within days or weeks after being bitten by a tick, report them to your health care provider right away.
 Tell your health care provider when and where a tick bit you.

-• Skin rash, especially one that looks like a bull's eye, which may or may not be in the area of the bite.
+- Skin rash, especially one that looks like a bull's eye, which may or may not be around the bite

 What is the treatment?